STAM Torah scrolls & Sefer Torah projects, tefillin, mezuzah scrolls and megillah scrolls from Israel

 Let us bear in mind that just as we would never use a frayed fan belt or tie our boat to the dock with a tattered line or would be embarrassed to be seen with a shabby belt how much more so must we care for our sacred retzuot as through these straps we not only bind them to our arm and head but with the same action we are binding our total beings to the creator!

 In order to assist your fellow Jew to fulfill the mitzvah of tefillin, kindly forward this article via any means available to you.
-Permission is granted to reprint, post on any website or e-mail to any list only if done so in its entirety, including the about the author paragraph above.
+Permission is granted to reprint, post on any website or e-mail to any list only if done so in its entirety.
 You can also link to the article at http://www.stam.net/tefillin_straps.aspx.